Wu wei: Non-action in statecraft

 Shen resolved hair-splitting litigation through wu wei, or not getting involved, making an official's words his own responsibility.
 Shen Buhai says, "The ruler controls the policy, the ministers manage affairs.
-To speak ten times and ten times be right, to act a hundred times and a hundred times succeed – this is the business of one who serves another as minister; it is the not the way to rule."
+To speak ten times and ten times be right, to act a hundred times and a hundred times succeed – this is the business of one who serves another as minister; it is not the way to rule."
 The correlation between wu wei and ming-shih likely informed the Taoist conception of the formless Tao that "gives rise to the ten thousand things."